wp-plugins/the-events-calendar-user-css/readme.txt

 User Added CSS lives in /wp-content/themes/my-theme/events/events.css for TEC 2.x.

 The default TEC events.css will be loaded for you.

+Correctly load tribe-events.css in proper order when using both TEC 3.x and TECPro 3.x.

 == Installation ==